 When was the last time you played MadLibs?
 Believe it or not, the fun little books of silly stories are still made today and still pretty popular.
 During my days working at a local bookstore, we had a whole section full of Kids’ MadLibs that was super popular (and often trashed).
 They don’t just come in book form anymore, though.
 If you’re looking for ways to entertain (and educate) your kiddos when you can’t send them outside and that are maybe just a little different than usual, we found a massive collection of online games of MadLibs.

 Some are printable, making them perfect for when you’re limiting screen time.
 Others are online, making them easy to do anywhere and can be done over and over, again.
-Don’t worry if you can’t remember your parts of speech, though, Mama.
-There are excellent online resources to help you brush up and even handy printables available.

 1. Woo Jr.

 Woo Jr. offers literally a massive collection of MadLibs games organized by genre.

 2. Teachers Pay Teachers

 Wanna help our teachers make a little extra dough?
 Teachers Pay Teachers can be used by parents, too, and is a great place to find all kinds of learning resources (including MadLibs) created by teachers.
 Often times they’re free, but some options can be purchased.